outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 ~ $ git tag foo           <3>
 ```

-1. Creates a new branch 'foo', which refers to commit 'f', and then updates HEAD to refer to branch 'foo'.
+1. Creates a new branch 'foo', which refers to commit 'f', and then make HEAD link to branch 'foo'.
 In other words, we'll no longer be in detached HEAD state after this command.
 2. Similarly, creates a new branch 'foo', but leaves HEAD detached.
 3. Like above, creates a new tag 'foo', leaving HEAD detached.

-Even we have moved away from commit 'f' (like `git checkout master`), we can still create a head for it.
-We must first find out its object name (typically by using `git reflog`).
+Even after we have moved away from commit 'f' without a ref, we can still create a head for it.
+We must first find out the object name (typically by using `git reflog`).
 For example, to see the last two commits to which HEAD referred, we can use either of these commands:

 ```bash
 $ git reflog -2 HEAD